TheRemote/Legendary-Bedrock-Container/README.md

 Log files with timestamps are stored in the "logs" folder.

 <h2>Version Override</h2>
 In some scenarios you may want to run a specific version of the Bedrock server.
-That is now possible by using the "Version" environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e Version=1.18.33.02 -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>
+That is now possible by using the "Version" environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e Version=1.18.33.02 -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>
 This is useful if Microsoft hasn't released versions of the client and dedicated server at the same time so you can match whichever version your players can connect with.

 <h2>Clean Environment Variable</h2>
 If the server is having trouble starting you can clean the downloads folder and force reinstallation of the latest version: <pre>docker run -it -v yourvolumename:/minecraft -e Clean=Y -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>

-<h2>NoScreen Environment Variable</h2>
-Disables launching the server with the screen application which prevents needing an interactive terminal (but disables some logging): <pre>docker run -it -v yourvolumename:/minecraft -e NoScreen=Y -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>

 <h2>Disable Box64 (aarch64 only)</h2>
 Box64 speeds up performance on 64-bit ARM platforms by translating some calls that are normally emulated as native system calls (much faster).
 If you are having trouble running the dedicated server with Box64 support you can tell it to use QEMU instead with: <pre>-e UseQEMU=Y</pre>
-For example: <pre>docker run -it -v yourvolumename:/minecraft -e UseQEMU=Y -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>
+For example: <pre>docker run -it -v yourvolumename:/minecraft -e UseQEMU=Y -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>

 <h2>TZ (timezone) Environment Variable</h2>
 You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e TZ="America/Denver" -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>
+A <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">list of Linux timezones is available here</a>

+<h2>ScheduleRestart Environment Variable</h2>
+You can schedule a restart by using the ScheduleRestart environment variable with a time in 24 hour format: <pre>docker run -it -v yourvolumename:/minecraft -e ScheduleRestart="03:30" -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>
+A <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">list of Linux timezones is available here</a>

+<h2>NoPermCheck Environment Variable</h2>
+You can skip the permissions check (can be slow on very large servers) with the NoPermCheck environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e NoPermCheck="Y" -p 19132:19132/udp -p 19132:19132 --restart unless-stopped 05jchambers/legendary-bedrock-container:latest</pre>
 A <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">list of Linux timezones is available here</a>

 <h2>Troubleshooting Note - Oracle Virtual Machines</h2>